Red pill and blue pill: Antecedents

-Historians of film note that the trope of a "red pill" as decisive in a return to reality made its first appearance in the 1990 film Total Recall, which has a scene where the hero (played by Arnold Schwarzenegger) is asked to swallow a red pill in order to symbolize his desire to return to reality from a dream-like fantasy, though this is presented as a deception and the pill's actual effect remains ambiguous.
+The trope of a "red pill" as a symbol of a return to reality made its first appearance in the 1990 film Total Recall, in which the protagonist (played by Arnold Schwarzenegger) is asked to swallow a red pill, which he is told will awaken him from a dreamlike state he is currently experiencing.
+However, this is presented as a deception and the pill's actual effect remains ambiguous.